cepheus-info/knowledgebase/java/best-practices/spring-boot-best-practices.md

 - Read Committed: non-repeatable read, phantom read.

 - Repeatable Read: phantom read.
   Note: In MySQL Innodb, the default isolation level is Repeatable Read.
-And the phantom read is avoided by gap lock.
+However, the phantom read is avoided by gap lock.

 - Serializable: no dirty read, no non-repeatable read, no phantom read.
 (This is the highest isolation level, and it's not recommended to use this level in production environment, because it will cause a lot of performance issues.)